ZurichNCH/Automatic-High-Frequency-Oscillation-Detector/README.md

 ### Uses of HFO
-Interictal HFOs have proven more specific in localizing the seizure onset zone (SOZ) than spikes and have presented a good association with the post-surgery outcome in epilepsy patients.
+Interictal HFOs have proven more specific in localizing the seizure onset zone (SOZ) than spikes and have presented a good association with the post-surgical outcome in epilepsy patients.
 We thus validated the clinical relevance of the HFO area in the individual patient with an automated procedure.
 This is a prerequisite before HFOs can guide surgical treatment in multi-centre studies.

 ### Research Papers